jonasdahl/progp-stupid-atm/README.md

 =========
 The best school project of all times.

-By Nick Nyman and Jonas Dahl.
+By Nick Nyman and Jonas Dahl!